robertiagar/robertiagar.com/_posts/2015-11-11-hack-tm-2015-things-could-have-gone-better-much-better.md

 ###Final thoughts
 All in all, the second edition of HackTM, or HackTM 2015 was an interesting event.
 It had it's downsides (the cold, slight annoyances with the team sizes), but there are signs of improvement from the team.
 I'm sure it will be better next year.

-It was a pleasure being
+It was a pleasure being there, amongst my fellow geeks and hackers.
+Don't stop hacking...